-Acquisition: Accurate positioning of the telescope in order to center the target on the spectrograph fibre aperture.

-Atmospheric Dispersion Correction (ADC) unit: This unit can be inserted in the pre-fibrehead area of FEROS to correct for atmospheric dispersion.
-(Not yet implemented)

-BIAS frame: Read-out of the CCD detector of zero integration time with shutter closed.
+- Acquisition: Accurate positioning of the telescope in order to center the target on the spectrograph fibre aperture. - Atmospheric Dispersion Correction (ADC) unit: This unit can be inserted in the prefibrehead area of FEROS to correct for atmospheric dispersion. - BIAS frame: Read-out of the CCD detector of zero integration time with shutter closed.
 The registered number of electrons per pixel has to be subtracted from a science exposure, because these were not created by photons from the source.

-Calibration: Procedures to remove the instrumental signature from the scientific data (e.g. by subtracting BIAS frames and by dividing through the flatfield).

-Camera: FEROS has a dioptric camera imaging the dispersed parallel beams on one CCD detector.

-Charge-Coupled Device: Electronic 2D-array detector converting photons into electrons.

-Cross-disperser prism: An echelle spectrograph contains two dispersive elements, in the case of FEROS one grating and one prism.
+- Calibration: Procedures to remove the instrumental signature from the scientific data (e.g. by subtracting BIAS frames and by dividing through the flatfield). - Camera: FEROS has a dioptric camera imaging the dispersed parallel beam on one CCD detector. - Charge-Coupled Device (CCD): Electronic 2D-array detector converting photons into electrons. - Cross-disperser prism: An echelle spectrograph contains two dispersive elements, in the case of FEROS one grating and one prism.
 The grating is the echelle grating, the prism is called the cross-disperser prism.
-The cross-disperser prism determines the distance between the echelle orders.

-Fibrehead Viewer: Simple optics which focus the light reflected by the fibrehead onto a technical CCD detector.
-They are used to center the targets on the fibre and for guiding.

-Flatfield: Spectrum obtained from light source with a flat (i.e. without spectral features) energy distribution, e.g. a tungsten lamp.
-The registered signal provides information about the response of the detector, allowing a determination of the variation in sensitivity from pixel to pixel, the echelle order shape, the presence of bad columns on the detector, etc.

-Grating: One of the main light dispersing elements of FEROS is the echelle grating.

-Guide star: A point source used for accurate tracking (and active control of the telescope mirrors).

-Image slicer: This device converts a two-dimensional image (e.g. of a star) in the focal plane of the telescope into a one-dimensional slit.
-In this way, the light that normally would fall outside the slit (especially when using a narrow slit for high spectral resolution) is fed to the spectrograph.

-Maintenance: Technical procedures developed to control and maintain the quality of telescope, instrument, and detector.

-Mode Selector: Unit in the pre-fibrehead area of FEROS which can direct calibration light into one of the fibres.

-Observation Block: A logical unit of exposures needed to obtain a coherent set of data.
+The cross-disperser prism determines the distance between the echelle orders. - Fibrehead Viewer: Simple optics which focus the light reflected by the fibrehead onto a technical CCD detector.
+They are used to center the targets on the fibre and for guiding. - Flatfield: Spectrum obtained from light source with a flat (i.e. without spectral features) energy distribution, e.g. a tungsten lamp.
+The registered signal provides information about the response of the detector, allowing a determination of the variation in sensitivity from pixel to pixel, the echelle order shape, the presence of bad columns on the detector, etc. - Grating: One of the main light dispersing elements of FEROS is the echelle grating. - Guide star: A point source used for accurate tracking (and active control of the telescope mirrors). - Image slicer: This device converts a two-dimensional image (e.g. of a star) in the focal plane of the telescope into a one-dimensional slit.
+In this way, the light that normally would fall outside the slit (especially when using a narrow slit for high spectral resolution) is fed to the spectrograph. - Maintenance: Technical procedures developed to control and maintain the quality of telescope, instrument, and detector. - Mode Selector: Unit in the pre-fibrehead area of FEROS which can direct calibration light into one of the fibres. - Observation Block: A logical unit of exposures needed to obtain a coherent set of data.
 Encompasses all relevant information for a successful data acquisition on a target.
 It consists of target information, a set of templates, parameter files for the templates, conditions, requirements and comments concerning the specified observations.
 It represents the entity the short-term scheduler deals with.
-Constructing Observation Blocks is part of the Phase II Proposal Preparation Process.

-Phase II Proposal Preparation (P2PP): During this phase the successful applicant (whose Phase I proposal has been accepted based on the scientific rationale and technical feasibility) prepares the Observation Blocks to carry out the observing program.
+Constructing Observation Blocks is part of the Phase II Proposal Preparation Process. - Phase II Proposal Preparation (P2PP): During this phase the successful applicant (whose Phase I proposal has been accepted based on the scientific rationale and technical feasibility) prepares the Observation Blocks to carry out the observing program. - Standard Setting: A pre-defined setting of the instrument facilitating the preparation of the observations.
+The Observatory keeps an updated database of the relevant calibration files for all Standard Settings of the instrument. - Template: A set of instructions for the performance of a standard operation on an instrument, typically an instrument and detector setups.
+The templates represent specially devised sequences for all instrument operations and calibrations. - Template Signature File: This is a description of a Template and its parameters.

-Sequencer: A sequence of exposures on different targets (i.e., different OBs) can be obtained using the Sequencer (or Scheduler).
-The Sequencer is capable of conditional branching and has knowledge of parameters not necessarily accessible to the observation software (e.g., the seeing conditions).

-Standard Setting: A pre-defined setting of the instrument facilitating the preparation of the observations.
-The Observatory keeps an updated database of the relevant calibration files for all Standard Settings of the instrument.

-Template: A set of instructions for the performance of a standard operation on an instrument, typically an instrument and detector setups.
-The templates represent specially devised sequences for all instrument operations and calibrations.

-Template Signature File: This is a description of a Template and its parameters.
 It contains information about the type and allowed ranges of the parameters; some of the parameters have to be set by the observer.